Our collection of Boats and Engines

 Fuel tank for the unconverted Mark 20 H restored by Aeroliner Race Boats

-Green engine is what a 1955 55H might have looked like, the white engine is one of two later 55H engines we have and the 30H is our second engine this one owned by Alan.
+Green engine is what a 1955 55H might have looked like, the white engine is a later 55H engine we have and the 30H is owned by Alan.

 A few of our completed engines.